 - supporting a trauma informed approach to care.

-There are more than 20 ACE Ambassadors in the Ramsgate area, and 14 in Swale.
+There are more than 20 ACE Ambassadors in the Ramsgate area, 14 in Swale, and we are keen for more.

 The RELATE framework